ghqor25/aws-cdk-tester/README.md

 # AWS CDK TESTER (CDK CUSTOM CONSTRUCT)
-It's Custom Construct internally using StepFunctions and test things with lambda functions.
+It's Custom Construct internally using StepFunctions and it's for test things with lambda functions.

 Tester execute multiple `testCase`s in parallel at once.